dmoscoe/dmoscoe.github.io/resume.md

 * GPA: 3.75 / 4.0.

 ## EXPERIENCE
+**Diagnostic Assessment and Achievement of College Skills (DAACS)** Data Analyst (8/2021 to present)
+* Developed predictive models of undergraduate academic outcomes using R on Amazon Elastic Compute Cloud.
+* Presented findings directly to stakeholders.

 **Columbia Secondary School**, New York, NY
 Math Teacher and Department Chair (9/2015 to 10/2020)
 * Developed innovative curricular materials with a dual focus on mathematical rigor and effective communication.